Top 20 Nursery Rhymes for Kids with Lyrics & Free PDF

 (Repeat with increasing numbers, e.g., "he played two, he played knick-knack on my shoe...")

-Regional Rhymes: Rhymes in Hindi, Tamil, and Telugu
+Regional Nursery Rhymes List: Rhymes in Hindi, Tamil, and Telugu

 Children learn best in their mother tongue.
 Here are some beloved regional rhymes: